jonmaim/til/ethereum/development.md

 ## Create a new contract

 Go in `packages/buidler/contracts` and duplicate the default contract.
+Rename it to your liking.

 Open `packages/react-app/src/App.jsx` and find the `<Contract name="..." ... />` component.
 Change the `name` property to reflect the name of your new contract.